 Bakeries in Budapest

-Bakeries are also popular.
-Many people just get a pogácsa (which is a salty version of scone) or a cheesecloth (a pastry filled with sweet cottage cheese).
-Chains like Lipoti Pekseg, Fornetti, and Princess are the biggest ones.
-You can find at least one of them at every underground or bigger bus stations.
+Bakeries are also popular in Budapest, and there are many unusual pastry delicacies worth trying all over the city.
+From the simple croissant variant called kifli to the salty scones of pogácsa or a cheesecloth (which is a pastry filled with sweet cottage cheese), there are many interesting options for you to try.
+Domestic chains like Lipóti Pékség, Fornetti, and Princess are the biggest ones.
+You can find at least one of them at every underground or bigger bus station.

 Popular drinks in Budapest

 Hungary is also famous for its wine.
 You must try wine from Tokaj, Eger or Badacsony, which are renowned wine regions.
-Local beers, as Borsodi, Soproni or Pecsi are popular with locals, but if you want something stronger, try some palinka, which is a spirit made from fruits (usually plum, beach or pear) and can have an alcohol content up to 70-80%.
+Local beers, such as Borsodi, Soproni or Pécsi, are popular with locals, with a growing craft beer community in Budapest also worth exploring as well.
+If you want something stronger, try some pálinka, which is a spirit made from fruits (usually plum, beach or pear) and can have an alcohol content up to 70-80% (but typically in the 40-55% range for those of a fainter heart).

 We do our best to provide accurate and up to date information.
 However, if you have noticed any inaccuracies in this article, please let us know in the comments section below.